-Restructuring charges for fiscal 2018 included \$1.5 million employee severance and benefits costs primarily related to the Fiscal 2018-2019 Plan and a reduction in previously estimated payment accrual of \$0.3 million.
-Restructuring charges for fiscal 2017 included \$0.4 million employee severance and benefits costs primarily related to the Fiscal 2016-2017 Plan and a \$0.2 million facility charges primarily consisted of headquarters moving costs.
-Restructuring charges for fiscal 2016 included a \$2.5 million employee severance and benefits costs primarily related to the Fiscal 2016-2017 Plan and the Fiscal 2015-2016 Plan, a \$1.9 million lease termination payable, offset by a \$1.2 million deferred rent liability write-off and a net decrease of \$0.7 million lease impairment liabilities both resulted from the termination of our Santa Clara headquarters building.
+Restructuring charges in fiscal 2019 of \$0.7 million relates to employee severance and benefits to complete the Fiscal 2018-2019 Plan.
+Restructuring charges for fiscal 2018 included \$1.5 million of employee severance and benefits costs primarily related to the Fiscal 2018-2019 Plan and a reduction in the previously estimated accrual of \$0.3 million.
+Restructuring charges for fiscal 2017 included \$0.4 million of employee severance and benefits costs primarily related to a fiscal 2016-2017 restructuring plan and a \$0.2 million facility charge primarily consisting of headquarters moving costs.
+Payments related to our accrued restructuring liability balances for the 2018-2019 Plan are expected to be fully paid in fiscal 2020.